Portrait (2002) by Laurent Jacquy, Vivement Dimanche

 Most columns have weather-vanes on top, constructed -mostly on winter days- by re-employing discarded materials.

 House and garden are on sale

-A regional newspaper reported in june 2009 that the house was put on sale by the inheritors, who hoped -in vain as later would prove- that someone or some organisation would show interest in maintaining the site.
-In august 2013 another regional newspaper reported that the site was still on sale.
-One could see that the vegetation gradually was overgrowing the creations and that the art environment was in danger to fall into ruins.
-Currently (2018) the situation is the same (Both articles are not available on the internet anymore).
+A regional newspaper reported in june 2009 that the house was put on sale by the inheritors, who hoped that someone or some organisation would show interest in maintaining the site.
+Another regional newspaper reported in august 2013 that the site was still on sale and that the vegetation was increasing in size.

 *Also in OEE-texts the translation of an article (2009) by the architect Jean-Marc Huygen.
 This article is a plea to save the site as an example of how re-employment of the waste of society can contribute to durability.